sunithashijuraj/Testing_Framework_FastNed/README.md

 ```

 Open the project in any IDE Eclipse/IntelliJ.
-Navigate to "fastnedframework" folder where we have pom.xml
+In Terminal Navigate to the <foldername> folder where we have pom.xml

 Run the below command where "-DExecutionMode" parameter value can be updated "local" or "remote".